cqrtechciara/shiny-guacamole/README.md

 # Shiny Guacamole

-A Next.js application with Supabase integration for the c.qr tech pilot project.
+A responsive mobile-enhanced website built with Next.js and Supabase integration for the c.qr tech pilot project.

-## 🚀 Quickstart
+## 🚀 Quick Development Setup

 1. Clone the repository:
 ```bash